mozhgan-peyvand/VersionCatalogSample/README.md

 A version catalog is a mechanism for centralizing and managing dependency versions in a Gradle project.
 Instead of manually specifying version numbers in multiple build files, a version catalog provides a single source of truth for all dependencies.
 This approach simplifies maintenance, improves consistency, and enables easier updates across the project.

+the Giraffe version Android studio assists with identifying outdated versions.
+It can generate warnings or notifications whenever new versions of dependencies are available.
+These warnings prompt you to review and update your project's dependencies accordingly, allowing you to leverage the latest features, improvements, and bug fixes.

 ## Version Catalog vs BuildSrc in Modular Projects

 In a modular project, two common approaches for managing dependencies and build logic are using a version catalog or `buildSrc`.
 Here are the advantages of using a version catalog: